Updated: May 4, 2026

 Vocal phrases

-Create visual rhythm that complements the music's energy
+Create a visual rhythm that reflects the music's energy

 Balance between quick cuts for high-energy sections and lingering shots for emotional moments